 The desalination plant was not built to be turned on just when our water supply reaches critical levels.
 Instead its aim is to help make sure that our water supply doesn’t fall to those levels in the first place.

 The desalination plant is connected to the Victorian water grid via a transfer pipeline.
 As well as the connection to Melbourne’s system, the transfer pipeline has connection points for the three water corporations adjacent to the pipeline – South East Water, Westernport Water and South Gippsland Water.
-This enables Cowes, Wonthaggi, Korumburra, Poowong, Loch and Nyora to be supplied water from the Melbourne system or the desalination plant.
-More information on the transfer pipeline can be found here.
+This enables Cowes, Wonthaggi, Korumburra, Poowong, Loch and Nyora to be supplied water from the Melbourne system or the desalination plant (subject to trades between water corporations).
+Read more information on the transfer pipeline.

 Geelong has a share of water from the Melbourne system and, subject to trades between water corporations, can just as easily be supplied with desalinated water in the future.